Preparation for your visit

 During your initial consultation, a complete history and examination directed at the relevant endocrine organ will be undertaken, and an ultrasound examination of the thyroid and/or parathyroid gland will be performed.
 This is a painless scan that allows a radiological examination of the thyroid and/or parathyroid glands.

 Many patients will have had an ultrasound performed prior to seeing Dr Yeung.
-She will still perform her own ultrasound scan at the time of the initial consultation as abnormalities may be detected that are not always appreciated by the person performing the original scan.
-These are generally performed by ultrasonographers (usually science graduates with a Diploma of Medical Ultrasound) who may only perform thyroid ultrasound scans infrequently.
+She may still perform her own ultrasound scan at the time of the initial consultation as abnormalities may be detected that are not always appreciated by the person performing the original scan.
 The thyroid gland also may have changed from the original scan by the time you see Dr Yeung.

-At the end of the consultation, further investigations will likely be ordered and a treatment plan will be made.
+At the end of the consultation, further investigations will likely be ordered, and a treatment plan will be made.
 Most patients will have had blood tests performed before seeing Dr Yeung.
-These are often basic thyroid tests and she usually likes to add more specific tests related to the thyroid.
+These are often basic thyroid tests and she may like to add more specific tests related to the thyroid/parathyroid.

 You are most welcome to bring a family member or friend to the consultation if desired.
 Dr Yeung encourages this as an additional person will often ask questions that you may not think of, or remember certain aspects of the consultation later on that you may not have.